What is an ETF? How is it like a mutual fund? What to know before buying an exchange-traded fund.

 Making an index fund the cornerstone of your investment strategy is conservative but wise.
 The best way to buy something like the S&P 500 is via an ETF such as VFINX.
 You get the benefit of diversity through the American economy across sectors and industries, the simplicity of buying only one fund as if it were a stock, and the low overhead of an ETF.

-Better yet, you can buy into such a fund at any time.
+Better yet, you can buy into this fund at any time.
 You don't have to sit on the sidelines waiting for the stocks you track to go on a discount.
 If you make a regular habit of investing, you can even use dollar-cost averaging to ease your way into a nice nest egg.

 You're probably not going to find a two, four, or tenbagger stock by investing solely in ETFs, but you will have found a nice, solid baseline for most of your money.